beezwax/WP-Publish-to-Apple-News/readme.txt

 == Screenshots ==

 1. Manage all of your posts in Apple News from your WordPress dashboard
-2. Create a custom design for your Apple News posts with no programming knowledge required.
+2. Create a custom theme for your Apple News posts with no programming knowledge required
 3. Publish posts in bulk
 4. Manage posts in Apple News right from the post edit screen